App Development Cost: How to Estimate Your Mobile App Project

 Agile development is a better choice in this case both for you and your development team.

 This case is the riskiest, as the client doesn’t have anything but a vision of what they would like to create.
 An app vision contains only a concept and few details.

-In this case, we offer to involve our business analysis department to determine details and create a technical specification document.
-This is a separate service that also costs some money.
+In this case, we offer to involve our business analysis department to determine details and create a technical specification.
+This is a separate service that also costs money.

 At Mobindustry, we insist that our clients work with our business analysts because they help us manage expectations and deliver clear instructions to our developers.
 Why is managing expectations so important?
 Because it helps us avoid misunderstandings and control the development process – and makes sure you know exactly what you’ll get in the end.

-We prefer not to work with clients who refuse to create a technical specification document.
+We prefer not to work with clients who refuse to create a technical specification.
 In 90% of cases, these clients are disappointed with the final application.
 We take our work seriously, and we expect the same attitude from our clients.